mihaib1/blog-api/README.md

 ### User Profiles
 Each user has a profile page showing their information and all their published posts in one convenient location.

 ---

-## 🎉 You're All Set!

-Your Blog API application is ready to use.
-Follow the Quick Start section above to get up and running in minutes!

-**Questions?** Check the README files in the `back-end/` and `front-end/` directories for more detailed instructions.

-**Happy coding!** 🚀

----